EldariaDevelopment/Obsidian-Notes/IMF Advanced Index/Why Categories for Your Note Archive are a Good Idea (IMF).md

 If you only have notes that are directly linked to other notes—and nothing else—then you can truly say you have not categories.
 The price for no categorization is steep.

-Please read about the framework most likely to produce a paradigm shift in your knowledge management game: [[Maps of Content]].
+Please read about the framework most likely to produce a paradigm shift in your knowledge management game: [[remote-github/IMF Advanced Index/Maps of Content]].